Department of Health autism dossiers scandal: Revelation

 On 25 March 2021, RTÉ Investigates broadcast a documentary which interviewed whistleblower Shane Corr, who alleged that the Department of Health had secretly gathered information from private consultations with doctors.
 The families in question had been involved in legal action against the state.
 The alleged dossiers contained sensitive medical and educational information about the children in question, as well as their parents and siblings.

 The information was gathered with the cooperation of the Health Service Executive and Department of Education.

 The cases are dormant and the information was shared with a view to help the Department of Health with legal strategy.
 There has been no active litigation in the cases in question nor has there been any evidence they could be reactivated.

 Template letters seen by RTÉ emphasised keeping the families ignorant of the information gathering.

 The information was gathered on the explicit grounds that neither the children, their families nor their solicitors were informed.
 The cases were dormant before 2010.

 Information was collated and stored in a database that was accessible within part of the Department of Health.

 Simon Corr had previously made a protected disclosure to his superiors in 2020 before telling RTÉ Investigates about the matter.

 Responses

 Data protection expert Daragh O'Brien said that by not informing families, there seems to be a breach of Irish law, EU law (including GDPR) and their fundamental rights.

 Catherine Ghent, a solicitor specialising in children's rights, said that the cases were dormant as far as families knew and the Department of Health should not have worked on the cases without informing them.

 Paul Reid, chief of the HSE, said the matter was 'extremely concerning'.
 He also said that the HSE had tried contacting RTÉ about any breaches of confidentiality.

 The Oireachtas Committee on Disability Matters has said that the compilation of dossiers could be a breach of the United Nations Convention on the Rights of Persons with Disabilities.

+Adam Harris, founder and CEO of AsIAm, said that the revelations in the Primetime documentary "has led to a lot of crisis of trust and confidence in our community."